csu-anzai/blue-eye-docs/_docs/components/core/checkboxgroup.md

 ### `style`

-override radioGroup container style for example if you want to change flexWrap if you have many radios ....
+override checkboxgroup container style for example if you want to change flexWrap if you have many radios ....

 | Type  | Required |
 | ----- | -------- |